Search

 Vise à faire acquérir les compétences communicatives écrites nécessaires à l'expression courante de niveau universitaire.
 Affectation par test de placement obligatoire ou préalable ALS 120.
 Veuillez consulter l'article « Test obligatoire pour les étudiants ne présentant pas English.

-Studies in the literary and cultural uses of language.
-Not to be taken by students with 6 units in approved junior English/Anglais including ANGL 101, 111 or 113.
+This course explores a specific issue using a variety of genres and media.
+Not to be taken by students with 6 units in approved junior English/Anglais including ANGL 101, 111, 113.
 Prerequisite: English Language Arts 30-1 or ANGL 102 or ALS 125 or equivalent.

 Economic analysis, problems, and policies, with emphasis on the Canadian economy; national income and monetary theory; problems of unemployment and inflation; government monetary and fiscal policies; international trade theory, problems, and government policies.
 Prerequisite: AUECO 101.